In July 2021, the Central West Astronomical Society held its annual astrophotography

 Mr Jeff Darmanin, a News Corp.
 Picture Editor, judged the "Photo Editor's Choice" awards and gave his pick from each category.
 His overall winner was awarded the Photo Editor's Choice Award.

 Last year's exhibitions were a resounding success.
 The two parallel exhibitions were viewed by over 200,000 people Australia-wide.

-After the COVID-19 restrictions are eased further, this year's permanent exhibition will be on show at the CSIRO Parkes
+After the COVID-19 restrictions have eased, this year's permanent exhibition will be on show at the CSIRO Parkes

 second touring exhibition, organised by the Museum of Applied Arts and

 Sciences, will travel to selected venues, beginning with Sydney

 To have received any one of these awards is a great honour.
 Congratulations!

 Citation: "This is a lovely montage.
 What makes it work is the overall colour balance, the evident but not